gvwilson/sensibleadventures/nardica/nardica.md

-"A couple of half-mil waldoes, a sintering laser, a set of diffraction lenses, a fractal de-ionizer for cleaning up old chips, and a---"
+"A couple of half-mil waldoes, a sintering laser, a set of diffraction lenses, a fractal de-ionizer for cleaning the scruff off old cores, and a---"

 "There's no such thing as a fractal de-ionizer,"